-- The 2005 Zone 40 Water Supply Master Plan (WSMP) (SCWA 2005) provides a flexible plan of water management options that can be implemented and modified if conditions that affect the availability and feasibility of water supply sources change in the future.
+- ► The 2005 Zone 40 Water Supply Master Plan (WSMP) (SCWA 2005) was developed in response to the requirements of the Water Forum Agreement (WFA).
+As a signatory to the WFA, SCWA has agreed to ensure that water conservation and demand management-necessary steps to achieve WFA objectives-are integrated into future growth and water planning activities in its service area.
+The Zone 40 WSMP provides a flexible plan of water management options that can be implemented and modified if conditions that affect the availability and feasibility of water supply sources change in the future.
 The Zone 40 WSMP evaluates several options for facilities to deliver surface water and groundwater to development to a subarea within Zone 40 known as the 2030 Study Area, as well as the financing mechanisms to provide water to the 2030 Study Area.
-The 2030 Study Area encompasses approximately 46,600 acres where development of industrial, commercial, office, and residential land uses is expected to occur and where demand for water is expected to be concentrated during the planning horizon of the WSMP. - The 2010 Zone 41 Urban Water Management Plan (Zone 41 UWMP) (SCWA 2011) addresses water supply and demand issues, water supply reliability, water conservation, water shortage contingencies, and recycled-water usage for the areas within Sacramento County where Zone 41 provides retail water services, including the Zone 40 service area and other areas outside of Zone 40 where Zone 41 has contracts to provide water (e.g., Zone 50, Sacramento Suburban Water District).
+The 2030 Study Area encompasses approximately 46,600 acres where development of industrial, commercial, office, and residential land uses is expected to occur and where demand for water is expected to be concentrated during the planning horizon of the WSMP. - ► The 2010 Zone 41 Urban Water Management Plan (Zone 41 UWMP) (SCWA 2011) addresses water supply and demand issues, water supply reliability, water conservation, water shortage contingencies, and recycled-water usage for the areas within Sacramento County where Zone 41 provides retail water services, including the Zone 40 service area and other areas outside of Zone 40 where Zone 41 has contracts to provide water (e.g., Zone 50, Sacramento Suburban Water District).
 Because SCWA's conjunctive-use groundwater program would be implemented only within Zone 40, the Zone 41 UWMP presents information about projected water supply and demand separately for areas within Zone 40 and areas outside of Zone 40. - The Zone 40 Water System Infrastructure Plan (Zone 40 WSIP) (November 2006) addresses how 2030 water supplies addressed in both the Zone 41 UWMP and the Zone 40 WSMP would be allocated among users within its service area.
 The Zone 40 WSIP provides the most up-to-date information on Zone 40's water supplies, demands, and infrastructure; provides project-level detail that is necessary for implementation of the preferred pipeline alignment alternatives that were identified in the 2005 Zone 40 WSMP; and it fills in the gaps of associated smaller infrastructure requirements, including a description of facility construction and phasing, as well as operational requirements from existing conditions through ultimate buildout of the water system.